 “(4) By July 1, 2025, the School Safety Division shall be dissolved, and MPD shall no longer staff DCPS and public charter schools with school resource officers.”.

-(c) A new section 107 is added to read as follows:

-“Sec.
-107. Limitations on law enforcement actions against students.
+Sec.
+3093.
+Section 16-2309 of the District of Columbia Official Code is amended by adding new subsections (c), (d), and (e) to read as follows:

-“(a) A law enforcement officer shall not detain, serve a warrant on, or arrest a DCPS or public charter school student at a DCPS or public charter school or on its grounds for a:
+“(c)(1) Notwithstanding any other law, a law enforcement officer shall not seize, serve a custody order on, or take into custody a DCPS or public charter school student at a DCPS or public charter school or on its grounds for a:

 “(1) School-based offense unless:

-“(A) The school-based offense is alleged to be a crime of violence, as that term is defined in D.C.
-Official Code § 23-1331(4); or
+“(A) The school-based offense is alleged to be a crime of violence, as that term is defined in § 23-1331(4); or

 “(B) Exigent circumstances exist; or